zero-based/FitnessApp/README.md

 This Project is still under development

+##  IMPORTANT

-**[ IMPORTANT ]** You will need [ServerDetails.cs](https://github.com/MichaelSafwatHanna/fitness-and-weight-loss-app/blob/aaa4fd2459520c5c90d143d34a0f74a2f12f98df/FitnessApp/SQLdatabase/ServerDetails.cs) if you don't have it on your local repo.
+1. You will need [ServerDetails.cs](https://github.com/MichaelSafwatHanna/fitness-and-weight-loss-app/blob/aaa4fd2459520c5c90d143d34a0f74a2f12f98df/FitnessApp/SQLdatabase/ServerDetails.cs) if you don't have it on your local repo.
    - In the top right, right click the **Raw** button.
    - Save as...
    - Save it in the following path: ```FitnessApp\SQLdatabase```
+1. You will also need [FITNESSAPP database](https://github.com/YoussefRaafatNasry/fitnessapp-database) latest version.

+---

 ## I. Commits Guidelines